-- accounts used by devices or services to perform a specific function; these accounts should be monitored and alarm on any incident that is an anomaly to the expected operation; - accounts that have access to system functions but are not assigned to a specific individual, including administrative accounts with elevated privileges.
+- Machine-to-machine accounts used by devices or services to perform a specific function; these 'server' accounts should be monitored and alarm on any incident that is an anomaly to the expected operation. - Accounts that have access to system functions but are not assigned to a specific individual; these 'system' accounts include administrator accounts with elevated privileges.